marinct/ng-lightning/src/app/components/pills/docs/README.md

-Pills are a way of visualizing options that have originated from free text.
+A pill represents an object that can be viewed with or without an icon.

-If `(nglPillRemove)` event is set, then the the `X` remove button will appear.
-If you still want to explicitly define button's visibility you can do it via `[nglPillRemovable]`.
+If `(remove)` event is set, then the the `X` remove button will appear.
+If you still want to explicitly define button's visibility you can do it via `[removable]`.

-Use the `nglPillImage` attribute on an element that is going to be the icon before the pill's label.